thin-edge/thin-edge.io/design/thin-edge-core.md

 Thin-edge is shipped with a batteries-included executable, the `tedge` command, that eases on-boarding with support for various IoT clouds, monitoring tools, software-management plugins, OT protocols ...
-On top of `tedge`, an IoT-application developer can easily build a purpose-specific IoT gateway to connect his devices to the cloud and local resources.
+On top of `tedge`, an IoT-application developer can easily build a purpose-specific IIoT agent to connect his devices to the cloud and local resources.
-This IoT gateway is made of independent processes that interact over MQTT using JSON messages, and that are deployed over the devices on the edge as well as the OT network.
+This IIoT agent is made of independent processes that interact over MQTT using JSON messages, and that are deployed over the devices on the edge as well as the OT network.
-The IoT-application developer can implement and deploy his own components, using his programming language of choice, and leveraging the thin-edge MQTT API to interact with the components of the gateway.
+The IoT-application developer can implement and deploy his own components, using his programming language of choice, and leveraging the thin-edge MQTT API to interact with the components of the agent.

 ```
                         #